oleggromov/oleggromov.com/content/articles/bookmarks-2-email-birds-etc/index.md

 # Bookmarks #2

 This week's bookmarks list can be way more interesting for programmers than the previous one because there's one very interesting historical narration and some links about front-end development.
-There're also some links for those who like science and is interested in world's experience of avoiding traffic junks.
+There're also some links for those who like science and is interested in world's experience of avoiding traffic jams.

 ## The History of Electronic Mail, by *Tom Van Vleck*